Philosophy, Computing, and Artificial Intelligence

 The Logic Programming/Agent Model is Incomplete

-So far we are moving in the right direction.
+This moves us in the right direction.
 We can easily imagine that the "fox" machine has various sensors and we have figured out how to translate the information from the sensors into beliefs.

 What happens next?